 Wilder House was rededicated in 1997 in honor of William P. Wilder (MBA 1950), a prominent Canadian executive, financier, philanthropist, and steadfast HBS supporter.
+In 2015 Bill Wilder donated funds for the extensive renovations which were completed to update the building and make it ADA accessable for all.
 At the dedication ceremony, Dean Kim B. Clark praised Wilder for “creating opportunities for others through the results of his own success.”
 Fellow Canadian native and former HBS Dean John H. McArthur said that Wilder’s career in Canada stands “as an eloquent expression of just what we hope our graduates can achieve in their communities around the world.”

 A Toronto native, Wilder served in combat during World War II on loan to the Royal Navy and earned his undergraduate degree at McGill University before coming to HBS, where the legendary Professor Georges Doriot became a key career influence Wilder quickly worked his way up through the ranks of institutional sales and corporate finance at Wood Gundy & Company Ltd. He was named executive vice president in 1961 and president in 1967.